 What was your biggest obstacle and failure in going from idea to business?

 The biggest obstacle was money.
 I was only 22 years old and had this dream to start a styling business.
 I walked around telling everyone I was going to be a stylist and get an office.
 As you know, when you put that energy out into the world, it just happens.
 One day I decided I wanted to get my haircut at the fanciest salon in Seattle, and requested that the owner cut my hair.
 Of course we were talking and I told her I was going to be a stylist and open up my business, as I had been telling everyone.
 I told her my only problem was I needed an office space.
-She turned the chair around and said she was renting a beautiful office upstairs and I’d fall in love with it.
+When I said it, I thought that this was probably something that a lot of new and budding entrepreneurs struggle to find when they first start out.
+My friend, who lives in London, has recently had the same issue, and it wasn’t until she had googled “Workspace london locations” did she come across the perfect leasing option for her, and there she was.
+Her career was about to start.
+And so, I decided to vent my troubles about finding an office space to my stylist.
+It was then when she turned the chair around and told me that she was renting a beautiful office upstairs and that she thought I’d fall in love with it.

 The moment I entered the office I was hooked.
 Smooth hardwood floors led to white french doors that opened up to a view of the city, the exposed brick, it was perfectly chic.
-As I stood there taking in every detail of the room, I imagined possibilities of creating a space to fill with my dreams.
+As I stood there taking in every detail of the room, I imagined possibilities of creating a space to fill with my dreams (and a fair amount of art for walls!).
 I felt something magical was going to happen and there was no way I was going to miss out on the opportunity.
 Without a second thought, my bright starry eyed self decided to follow that deep intuition, I told the landlord I was going to sign the lease.
 As I quickly scanned the contract, I signed away without consulting anyone and was firm on my decision to start a business on my own.

 When I got home to share the news with my husband, he was in shock.
 We literally had no savings, we were pretty much living paycheck to paycheck, I had recently graduated and was working at a boutique part-time as I was putting together my business plan, and I had no clients, let me repeat that.
 No clients at all. .
 I slept on it and the next day I decided to call up the salon owner to explain that I had made a mistake.
 She laughed and said, “Time to get your big girl pants on and make that vision happen, you just signed a legal contract for your office space.”
 Tears ran down my face after she hung up the phone and I was shaking as I sat there figuring out what to do.
 I knew I had taken on something bigger than I was able to handle, this was a huge responsibility to fill.
 This was the beginning of my journey in not only discovering myself but learning how to build a business from the little resources I had.
 At the time, that was the most difficult moment but I now know, it was a blessing in disguise.